dougeby/IntuneDocs/intune/compliance-policy-create-android.md

   - **At least alphanumeric**
   - **At least alphanumeric with symbols**
 - **Maximum minutes of inactivity before password is required**: Enter the idle time before the user must reenter their password.
-- **Password expiration (days)**: Select the number of days before the password expires and they must create a new one.
+- **Password expiration (days)**: Select the number of days before the password expires, and they must create a new one.
-- **Number of previous password to prevent reuse**: Enter the number of recent passwords that can't be reused.
-Use this setting to restrict the user from creating previously-used passwords.
+- **Number of previous passwords to prevent reuse**: Enter the number of recent passwords that can't be reused.
+Use this setting to restrict the user from creating previously used passwords.

 ### Encryption

-- **Encryption of data storage on a device** (Android 4.0 and above, or KNOX 4.0 and above): Set this to **Require** so data storage on devices is encrypted.
-Devices are encrypted when you choose the setting **Require a password to unlock mobile devices**.
+- **Encryption of data storage on a device** (Android 4.0 and above, or KNOX 4.0 and above): Choose **Require** to encrypt data storage on your devices.
+Devices are encrypted when you choose the **Require a password to unlock mobile devices** setting.

 ### Device Security